 Marel's company values are its shared ideals and standards, providing direction in its everyday operations.
 The company's employees took part in defining these values, which are Unity, Excellence and Innovation.
 The values are continuously promoted in the company's daily operations.

-Marel places great emphasis on corporate and social responsibility with detailed information available in Marel's ESG Report for 2020.
+Marel places great emphasis on corporate and social responsibility with detailed information available in Marel's 2021 ESG report.

 Code of Conduct